Root-Box/buildscripts/README.md

 * clean: Will remove the entire out folder and start a clean build.
 (Use this at your discretion)

-ex: ./build-rootbox.sh i9100 sync 12 clean (This will sync latest sources, clean out folder, build RootBox for GT-I9100 with -j12 threads)
+ex: $ . build_rootbox.sh i9100 sync 12 clean (This will sync latest sources, clean out folder, build RootBox for GT-I9100 with -j12 threads)